Stainless Steel Bending – The Ultimate Beginners Guide

 Preventing Warping and Distortion

-If your bends are not balanced, then warpage occurs.
-Try to use symmetric bending patterns whenever you can.
-Make sure the material is clamped securely and use good fixturing to keep things aligned.
+When your bends are not balanced then you have warpage.
+Always attempt to use symmetrical bending patterns.
+Ensure that the material is firmly clamped and good fixturing is employed to keep it straight.

 DFM (design for manufacturability)